Acid reflux / heartburn

 Written and reviewed by a team of doctors.
 Dr Fox is regulated by the CQC & GPhC.

-Acid reflux, acid indigestion, and heartburn
+Acid reflux, acid indigestion, heartburn, GORD, and dyspepsia

 Acid produced in the stomach can travel up to the gullet and the back of the throat.
 This produces a burning sensation in the region of the breastbone (heartburn) and occasionally a taste of acid in the throat and can also lead to gullet inflammation.

 Dr Fox used to supply Zantac (ranitidine) but it was withdrawn by the manufacturers in October 2019.
-There is an ongoing investigation into a contaminant and it is unclear if and when production will start again (September 2023).
+There is an ongoing investigation into a contaminant and it is unclear if and when production will start again (April 2024).

-Frequency of acid indigestion
+Frequency of acid stomach symptoms

-Almost everybody will experience acid indigestion from time to time.
+Almost everybody will experience indigestion from time to time.
 It can be brought on by spicy food or by drinks such as wine, beer, or acidic fruit juice.
 Most acid indigestion will settle with antacids containing an alkali (chalky tablets or milky liquids).

-Self help for acid reflux
+Self help for acid reflux and dyspepsia symptoms

 - Weight loss if overweight or obese - check using a BMI calculator.